Aashishsharma/Learnings/CSS/CSS3.md

  (it would create 3 cols with 1st and 3rd cols with width of 50px, to create more cols add more args) set auto auto auto - (all cols evenly distributed)
 We can add %, fr(fraction), px to grid template-columns/rows

 grid-template-columns:  20% auto 1fr

+**useful css functions**
 grid-template-columns:  repeat(5, 1fr) - create 5 cols with unit as 1fr each
+grid-template-columns:  minmax(5px, 80%) - set min width of col to 5px and max to 80% of it's actual size
+grid-template-columns:  repeat(8, minmax(10px, 1fr));

+**useful css units**
+1. fr - portion of the remaining space
+grid-template-columns: 1fr 3fr; - Means, 25% 75%, if we use % ot break when we add padding, so use fr
+2.

 ##### 3. grid-template-rows :10px 100px